 HOBART – MARIA ISLAND – BICHENO

-Meals: Breakfast and picnic lunch
+Meals: Breakfast hamper and picnic lunch

 DAY 3/ Tuesday